Radical rabbi's followers rise in Israel amid new violence

 1 of10 Israeli paramilitary border police officers stand guard as Jewish right-wing demonstrators demand the release of three Jews arrested in the shooting death of Mousa Hasoona, outside the District Court in Lod, Israel, Wednesday, May 12, 2021.
 Police say Hasoona was with a group of Arab rioters threatening Jewish homes, an account disputed by Lod's Arab residents.
 Heidi Levine/AP Show More Show Less

-8 of10 Israeli Prime Minister Benjamin Netanyahu meets with Israeli border police on Thursday, May 13, 2021 in Lod, near Tel Aviv after a wave of violence in the city the night before.
+4 of10 Israeli Prime Minister Benjamin Netanyahu meets with Israeli border police on Thursday, May 13, 2021 in Lod, near Tel Aviv after a wave of violence in the city the night before.
 Jewish and Arab mobs battled in the central city of Lod, the epicenter of the troubles, despite a state of emergency and nighttime curfew.
-Yuval Chen/AP Show More Show Less
+Yuval Chen/AP Show More Show Less 5 of10

+6 of10 Israeli riot police tries to block a Jewish right-wing man as clashes erupted between Arabs, police and Jews, in the mixed town of Lod, central Israel, Wednesday, May 12, 2021.
+As rockets from Gaza streaked overhead, Arabs and Jews fought each other on the streets below.
+Rioters torched vehicles, a restaurant and a synagogue in one of the worst spasms of communal violence that Israel has seen in years.
+Heidi Levine/AP Show More Show Less

+7 of10 Israeli Knesset member Itamar Ben Gvir gives a victory sign as he argues with Palestinians during a visit to the Sheikh Jarrah neighborhood of East Jerusalem, Monday, May 10, 2021.
+Sebastian Scheiner/AP Show More Show Less

 10 of10